Chapter 9. Connection Points

 9};

-When you use the BEGIN_SINK_MAP
+When you use the BEGIN_SINK_MAP macro, you

 1#define BEGIN_SINK_MAP(_class)\